Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

 Choose an eCDN provider from the drop down list.

-Fill out the other fields as directed by your caching provider.
-(Not all fields are used by all caching providers.)
+Fill out the other fields as directed by your solution provider.
+(Not all fields are used by all solution providers.)

 To check if your setup is correct, click Verify setup.